 R. Nemo Hill

-R. Nemo Hill was born in Massapequa, Long Island in 1955.
+R. Nemo Hill is an American poet who was born in Massapequa, Long Island in 1955.
 Blithely eschewing academics

 as a youth, he chose instead for a teacher the contingencies of traveling with a bag full of books

 and a few cotton tee-shirts.
 A small solitary stone house on the coast of Portugal proved quite

 educational in this regard.
 Returning to New York in the mid-eighties, he had various free verse